microsoft/api-guidelines/Guidelines.md

 Services SHOULD provide JSON as the default encoding.

 #### 7.10.1.
 Clients-specified response format
-In HTTP, response format SHOULD be requested by the client using the Accept header.
+In HTTP, the response format SHOULD be requested by the client using the Accept header.
 This is a hint, and the server MAY ignore it if it chooses to, even if this isn't typical of well-behaved servers.
-Clients MAY send multiple Accept headers and the service MAY choose one of them.
+Clients MAY send multiple Accept headers, and the service MAY choose one of them.

 The default response format (no Accept header provided) SHOULD be application/json, and all services MUST support application/json.